CodeYourFuture/GitExampleRecipes/mug-brownie.md

 Often times, I will skip the microwave stage, and just eat the brownie mix.
 There no egg in it, so it's not even a salmonella risk!

+I am adding a story about how the author discovered the recipe, or a time they enjoyed it.

 What you need
 =============